a5creel/atus_travel_cost/README.md

     - easy read
     - are there linear probabilities model that i can use to gut check the structural parameters with some reduced-form stuff
 - park or not
+- adjust for cost of living: https://www.bankrate.com/real-estate/cost-of-living-calculator/ (This is a question to maybe ask at camp resources.)

 - create a different race indicator (over identified)